 You don’t have to be a train geek to appreciate seat61 although it probably helps.
 If there’s a trainline recently opened in Uzbekistan or Syria then the man in seat 61 will know about it.
 Extensive information on trainlines all over the world and tips on getting rail passes.
 Great pictures and reports from long distance train journeys.
 Did you know how to travel from London to Singapore by train??
 We do now..thank you man in seat61!

-This page was last updated in April 2014.
+This article was published in April 2014.